Mafe Galanza

-Maria Fe "Mafe" Casidsid Galanza (born May 11, 2000) is a Filipina volleyball player.
+Maria Fe "Mafe" Casidsid Galanza (born May 11, 2000) is a Filipina volleyball player who last played for the Creamline Cool Smashers of the Premier Volleyball League (PVL).
 She played as setter for the University of Santo Tomas Growling Tigresses in the UAAP.
-Currently, she plays with her sister Jema for the Creamline Cool Smashers in the Premier Volleyball League.
+She is the younger sister of Jema Galanza, who was her teammate from 2023 to 2025.

 Personal life

 Galanza played volleyball at San Pedro Relocation Center National High School in San Pedro, Laguna.
 She went to the University of Santo Tomas in Manila for her college studies.

 Career

 The Tigresses began recruiting Galanza when she was still playing for Laguna in Palarong Pambansa.
 She became a key cog in UST's return to the finals in UAAP Season 81 volleyball despite being a rookie.

 In 2023, Galanza turned pro, playing with her sister Jema for the Creamline Cool Smashers in the PVL.